rubymonsters/ruby-for-beginners/source/01-preface.md

 If you'd prefer to jump right in, you can also skip over the introductory chapters.
 Jump to the chapter "Your tools", and read the introductory chapters later.
-If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over that chapter too and head straight to the "Built-in classes" chapter and see if that works for you (suggested for people who have already attended a beginners workshop).
+If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over the chapter "Your tools", too.

 Take notes about whatever questions come up during the week, things that you don't understand, and everything else worth mentioning (for example, epiphanies